learn-co-curriculum/environment-mac-os-catalina-optional-setup/README.md

 gem install pg
 ```

-Once everything is installed, you may also want to install [Postico][Postico], which will
+Once everything is installed, you may also want to install [Postico](https://eggerapps.at/postico/), which will
 provide a more user friendly interface for looking at PostgreSQL databases created
 locally.